 Ipswich Half Moon & Star

-previously known as Half Moon, Half Moon & Stars
+also traded as as: Half Moon, Half Moon & Starshistorical era: late 20th century

 70-72 St Matthew's St

-The building apparently dates from the 18th century, with 19th century alterations.
-It may however be older, or have replaced an older building; The Half Moon & Stars was listed in a church rate book early in the 17th century and it's reported that brewing took place here "up to the reign of James I".
+The building dates from the 18th century, with 19th century alterations.
+It may have replaced an even earlier building; The Half Moon & Stars was listed in a church rate book early in the 17th century and it's reported that brewing took place here "up to the reign of James I".

 (Most pub, location & historic details collated by Nigel, Tony or Keith - original sources are credited)

 (some old PO directory information courtesy of londonpublichouse.com)

 Old OS map reproduced with the permission of the National Library of Scotland.